 Best Themed Bar at a Resort: Trader Sam’s Grog Grotto

 Although there is a decent selection of island-inspired bar snacks available, the highlight is definitely the cocktails.
 Aside from the plentiful tropical flavors, some drinks are even served in what Disney humbly calls “souvenir mugs.”
 Really, these are super quirky drink vessels just like what you’d find in a traditional tiki bar; and you can even take them home, for a price, of course.
-Even better, ordering certain drinks will even cause something to happen.
-We won’t say anymore just in case you haven’t been before – we wouldn’t want to ruin the surprise.
+Even better, ordering certain drinks will cause something to happen.
+We won’t say any more just in case you haven’t been before—we wouldn’t want to ruin the surprise.

-Unfortunately, Trader Sam’s is currently closed due to the pandemic.
-When it is open, however, it is incredibly popular.
-So, try to plan ahead of time or be prepared to wait awhile.
+As you might imagine, Trader Sam’s is incredibly popular.
+So, try to plan ahead of time or be prepared to wait a while.

 Honorable Mention – Best Themed Bar at a Resort: Enchanted Rose

 Over at Disney’s Grand Floridian Resort, there is definitely something there that wasn’t there before (sorry, we couldn’t resist the play on the “Something There” lyrics).
 Enchanted Rose—what was once Mizner’s Lounge now newishly reimagined with the live-action Beauty and the Beast as inspiration—is a transporting and elegant escape after a long Disney day.
 Guests can unwind in one of four rooms, each themed around a different part of Belle’s world including the library and garden.